Tips to Keep Your Plants Healthy and Thriving

 2. Water Wisely

 - Watering Frequency: Most indoor plants need watering once a week, while outdoor plants may need more frequent watering, especially during hot or dry weather.
 Adjust according to the plant’s needs and the season.
+Also make sure to use room temperature water.

 3. Feed Your Plants

-Just like us, plants need food to grow and stay healthy.
+Just like us, plants need plant food to grow and stay healthy.
 Fertilising provides essential nutrients that might be lacking in the soil.
 Here’s how to do it right:

 -